Skip to content

 // Note that the type `User` is returned instead of just a `NewUser`

-To customize the behaviour, a family of .return_...() methods are provided:
+To customize the behavior, a family of .return_...() methods are provided:

 pub async fn show_various_returns(db: &Database, user: &NewUser) -> Result<(), Error> {